|Date:||15 January 2017 to 15 April 2017 (exact dates to be confirmed)|

 This internship is part of the Castan Centre for Human Rights Law's Global Internship Program.
 For full details of the application process, go to the Global Internship homepage.

-The Student Mobility Fund (SMF) has been developed to provide financial assistance for faculty internship programs to those students who can demonstrate financial hardship.
-Students are advised to apply for Equity Grants by the Equity Grant application deadline.
-Contact Cathy Meredith (below) for more details about Equity Grants.
+In addition to the funding for this internship, extra financial assistance may be available to those students who can demonstrate financial hardship.
+Students are advised to inquire about Equity Grants by contacting Cathy Meredith (below) for more details.

 If you have any queries at all about this internship, please don't hesitate to contact the Centre Manager, Marius Smith, who would be happy to chat to you about any aspect of the internship.